rfougy/riv.systems/cms/blog/fashion/freedom-from-personal-style.md

 Everyone has their own definitions of personal style—funnily enough, this reveals a definition of its own: style that is personal to you.
 Within the context of fashion, however, the community has associated the term with an aspiration to express one’s “true self” to the world.
 But what happens when that same community numbs itself through lethal injections of micro-trends and looks to personal style as the cure?

-Where trends perpetuate the vicious spirals of desire, personal style inspires the opposite: mindful consumption, reflection, intention.
-One could proudly tout that this is a trend in the right direction—if only the elixir weren’t quenched by an insatiable thirst for more.
+Where trends perpetuate the vicious spirals of desire, personal style can inspire the opposite: mindful consumption, reflection, intention.
+One could proudly tout that this is a trend in the right direction—if only we weren't cursed by the insatiable thirst for more.
 We’ve misled ourselves into believing that the goal of personal style is something akin to self-actualization, with each piece of clothing we purchase bringing us one step closer.
 In reality, it’s a never-ending quest because we are ever-changing.

 Many embark on the journey of personal style oblivious to the tragedy that has already befallen them, others embrace its paradoxical nature in all of its beauty, and fewer break free from this cycle that repeats itself like an snake eating its own tail.
 And with economic uncertainty polluting the air we breathe, the winding of this road has become evermore contorted.